The path to financial independence isn’t a math problem.

 This doesn’t mean a side hustle can’t be an end goal you’re working toward.

-But a fiercer focus on your skill set will likely yield greater returns for you.
-And if you can build your skills on the side of your main source of income, you can relieve that financial pressure that often makes us stumble and causes progress to slow.
+But a fiercer focus on your skill set will likely yield greater returns.
+And if you can build your skills on the side of your primary source of income, you can relieve that financial pressure that often makes us stumble and causes progress to slow.

 There is undoubtedly the perfect option out there for you to build another income stream into your life.
 And your best bet is to let your strengths, values, and interests guide you toward what that is.

 So not only are you hyper-aware of the kind of work that calls to you.
 But you can also intentionally build the expertise required to pull it off.
 And make a habit of practicing the behaviors that will have maximum impact.